sujitshahi/sujitshahi/README.md

 ---

 ### 💻 About Me
-* I’m currently sharpening my skills in **Frontend Web Development** with a strong focus on React and Next.js.
+* Frontend developer specializing in building web apps with **React** and **Next.js**.
-* Passionate about turning clean designs into responsive, high-performance web applications.
+* I enjoy taking UI design files and turning them into clean, responsive web pages.
-* Focused on delivering seamless user experiences and modern component architectures.
+* Focused on writing maintainable code and building smooth user interfaces.

 ---